Use this equipment list for the following trips: Cooper Spur, Sandy Headwall and the North Face of Mount Hood

-- Socks – Wool or synthetic.
-Some people like a thinner wool sock with a liners.
-Bring 2-3 pairs for overnight trips.
+- Socks – 2 pairs of wool or synthetic.
+Some people like a thinner wool sock with a liner sock underneath. (ex: Men’s Ortovox Socks, Women’s Ortovox Socks)

-- Insulated jacket – Required, with a helmet-compatible hood and either down or Primaloft insulation.
-For example, Mammut’s Rime Pro Jacket.
-(Micro-puff jackets are too light for expected conditions.) *This item is available for rent
+- Insulated Parka – Required, with a helmet-compatible hood and either down or Primaloft insulation. (ex: Men’s Ortovox Zinal Jacket, Women’s Ortovox Zinal Jacket) (Micro-puff jackets are too light for potential conditions.) *This item IS available for rent

 - Lunch/Snacks – 1 lb per day of a variety of tasty, high energy foods

 - Water Bottles – Two 1-liter bottles required.
 No bladders allowed for risk of freezing and/or breaking. (ex: Nalgene)